ChintaHari/amplify-trips-planner/README.md

 # Amplify Trip Experience - Flutter Mobile App

+### Try it now!

+Download the APK file for the app from the [v1.0.0 release](https://github.com/ChintaHari/amplify-trips-planner/releases/tag/v1.0.0).

 ## Overview

 This how-to guide, split into two parts, focuses on creating a cross-platform Flutter mobile app using AWS Amplify.
 The app, a trip planner, allows users to create trips with details such as name, destination, and dates, along with the ability to upload a banner image.